A step-by-step process to migrate G Suite (previously Google Apps) IMAP mailboxes to Office 365 with manual method.

 Explained with example:

 One mailbox per row can be entered in the format as shown above.
-Other email addresses, username, and passwords can be put in cells below.
-Both email addresses can be similar as well, but the environment (From G Suite to Office 365) is changed.
+Other email addresses, usernames, and passwords can be put in cells below.
+Both email addresses can be similar as well, but the environment (From G Suite/ Google Apps to Office 365) is changed.

-Once you have entered all the email IDs like shown above, save the file in the CSV format.
+Once you have entered all the email IDs, as shown above, save the file in the CSV format.

 4. Creation of Migration Points

 Email migrations technically happen through migration endpoint, which is the focal point for communication between two email systems that are involved in migration.
 Thus, you need to create a migration endpoint to connect Office 365 to Gmail.
 Here’s how you create migration endpoint(s) when you have to migrate Google Apps to Office 365.

 ⇨In the Exchange Admin Center, follow this path:

 Then select Migration endpoints.